alan-turing-institute/climate-informatics-2024/submit.md

 #### Extended abstracts

-Extended abstracts should be **no longer than 2 page, not including references or figures (not required)**.
+Extended abstracts should be **no longer than 2 pages, not including references or figures (not required)**.
 You can present preliminary results.

 Submission should contain sufficient information for the reviewer to determine the quality of the work, in the following three to four sections:
 - **Introduction**: describing the motivation and background for the research.